Equine Ethics and

 Read More

-The Commission met for the first time at the start of June 2022, and now meet twice a month through online meetings.
+The Commission met for the first time at the start of June 2022, and went on to meet twice a month through online meetings.
 A two-day ‘in person’ meeting was scheduled in Lausanne (SUI) in August 2022.

-Equestrian and public surveys are being run in different parts of the world and have been translated into a number of languages.
-Focus groups are also being used to inform the work of the Commission.
+Equestrian and public surveys were run in different parts of the world and have been translated into a number of languages.
+Focus groups were also used to inform the work of the Commission.

-In addition, the Commission consults with external specialist groups for the latest research, and considers evidence from associated social licence areas as well as information from industry bodies.
+In addition, the Commission consulted with external specialist groups for the latest research, and considered evidence from associated social licence areas as well as information from industry bodies.

 Timeline

-The work of the Commission will initially span an 18-month period and will be divided into three stages:
+The work of the Commission which spanned an 18-month period, was divided into three stages:

 Stage 1 (June to November 2022)